Xilinx/VVAS/main/source/index.rst

 VVAS Graph Architecture
 ************************

-VVAS is a streamlined graph structure constructed with the help of the GStreamer framework.
-The diagram below demonstrates a common video analytic pipeline that begins with the input of video data and concludes with the presentation of valuable insights.
-Each of the constituent blocks is composed of distinct plugins.
-The application employs several hardware engines, which are depicted at the bottom.
-By implementing efficient memory management techniques, avoiding unnecessary memory duplication between plugins, and utilizing diverse accelerators, the system attains optimal performance.
+VVAS is an optimized graph architecture built using the open source GStreamer framework.
+The graph below shows a typical video analytic application starting from input video to outputting insights.
+All the individual blocks are various plugins that are used.
+At the bottom are the different hardware engines that are utilized throughout the application.
+Optimum memory management with zero-memory copy between plugins and the use of various accelerators ensure the highest performance.

 .. figure:: /docs/images/VVA_Graph.png
    :width: 1100

-*  Data that is being streamed can originate from multiple sources such as the network through RTSP, the local file system, or directly from a camera.
-The received frames are then sent for decoding using a hardware-accelerated video decoder.
-The decoding process is carried out using plugins such as ``vvas_xvideodec``, ``omxh264dec``, and ``omxh265dec``.
+* Streaming data can come over the network through RTSP or from a local file system or from a camera directly.
+The captured frames are sent for decoding using the hardware accelerated video decoder. ``vvas_xvideodec``, ``omxh264dec`` and ``omxh265dec`` are the plugin for decoding.
-* Once decoding is complete, there is an optional image pre-processing phase where the input image can undergo certain adjustments prior to inference.
-Pre-processing can entail resizing the image, converting its color space, or performing mean subtraction, among other operations.
-The ``vvas_xabrscaler`` plugin can facilitate hardware-accelerated resizing, color format conversion and pre-processing operations like mean subtraction, normalization etc. on the frame.
+* After decoding, there is an optional image pre-processing step where the input image can be pre-processed before inference.
+The pre-processing can be resizing the image or color space conversion, mean subtrction etc.. ``vvas_xabrscaler`` plugin can perform hardware accelerated resize as well as color format conversion on the frame.
-* Following pre-processing, the frame is directed to undergo inference, which is carried out through the use of the ``vvas_xinfer`` plugin.
-This plugin not only performs pre-processing but also facilitates ML inferencing in batch mode, thereby enhancing overall performance.
+* After pre-processing, frame is sent for inference.
+Inference is performed using ``vvas_xinfer`` plug-in that performs pre-processing as well as ML inferencing in batch mode to give improved performance.
-* In order to overlay inference results such as bounding boxes, labels, and arrows into the video output, two plugins are utilized: ``vvas_xmetaconvert`` and ``vvas_xoverlay``.
-The former plugin comprehends the ``GstInferenceMeta`` meta-data structure and carries out parsing operations to create new metadata for lines, arrows, text, and other such elements, which can be understood by the ``vvas_xoverlay`` plugin.
-The ``vvas_xoverlay`` plugin is responsible for drawing various components such as bounding boxes, arrows, circles, and text based on the received information.
+* To overlay the inference results such as bounding boxes, labels. arrows etc., there are two plug-ins, ``vvas_xmetaconvert`` and ``vvas_xoverlay``. ``vvas_xmetaconvert`` understands the ``VVASInference`` meta data structure and it does parsing of this information and creates new meta data for lines, arrowa, text etc. that are understood by ``vvas_xoverlay`` plug-in. ``vvas_xoverlay`` plug-in draws the bounding box, arrows, circles, text etc. depending on the information it receives.
-* Lastly, VVAS offers a range of options for presenting the results, including displaying the output with bounding boxes on the screen, saving the output to the local disk, or streaming it out over RTSP.
+* Finally, to output the results, VVAS presents various options, like render the output with the bounding boxes on the screen, save the output to the local disk, stream out over RTSP.